sharoika/Capstone/_documentation/projectRequirments.md

 - For 1000 users, each user should query every **10 seconds**.
 - For 5000 users, each user should query every **50 seconds**.

+### Potential Obstacles
-This setup will ensure the application remains responsive while meeting both performance and efficiency targets.
+- Getting GPS working within the time frame may be tricky due to our inexperience and knowledge with GPS services This setup will ensure the application remains responsive while meeting both performance and efficiency targets.